The Lively Blog

 2. The employer takes the appropriate amount out of their paycheck and deposits it into their commuter benefit account.

-3. The employee pays for their commuting expense and then submits the appropriate documentation for reimbursement.
+3. The employee pays for their commuting expense either with an employer issues debit card or mobile wallet or pays for the expense and then submits the appropriate documentation for reimbursement.

 4. The employee can receive the reimbursement either via check or direct deposit into their bank account.